lhpitn/ManageEngineEndpointSetup/README.md

 ## why the heck not the official way?

-the vbs file gpo didnt work here, and while trying to use the setup.bat in a modified way with pushd/popd (to get it run under unc) we got we got errors like this:
+the vbs file gpo didnt work here, and while trying to use the setup.bat in a modified way with pushd/popd (to get it run from an UNC-Path) we got we got errors like this:

 ```